 "We can easily forgive a child who is afraid of the dark; the real tragedy of life is when men are afraid of the light."
 Plato

-The course is heavily focussed around the completion of three two-hour examinations.
-Each exam paper requires candidates to complete three essay questions over the course of the two hours.
+The course is heavily focussed on the completion of three two-hour examinations.
+Each exam paper requires candidates to complete three essay questions within two hours.

 Paper 1: The Philosophy of Religion

 - Why is there evil and suffering in the world?

 - Arguments for and against the existence of God

 - Is multiculturalism a good thing?

 - Can belief in God be explained through psychology?

 - What is the ‘soul’?